axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Bridge operator

 A bridge operator is a type of node used for acknowledging deposit and withdrawal events on Ronin Bridge.
-On Ronin, each validator is required to run a [bridge operator node](#bridge-operator-node) alongside the [validator node](#validator-node).

 ## C